muratk5n/thirdwave/en/README.md

 ---

-Watching the corporate media you'd think Ukraine is winning big, if there just had some extra hardware, they'd finish the war today
+Watching the corporate media you'd think Ukraine is winning big, if there was just some extra hardware, they'd finish the war today

 ---